 TERMS AND CONDITIONS

-These terms and conditions (these “Terms and Conditions”) are between Pension Benefit Information, LLC, a Delaware limited liability company (“PBI”), and the client described in the applicable Transmittal Form (as defined below) (“Client”).
+These terms and conditions (these “Terms and Conditions”) are between Pension Benefit Information, LLC (d/b/a PBI Research Services; d/b/a Risk Compliance Performance Solutions; d/b/a RCP Solutions), a Delaware limited liability company (“PBI”), and the client described in the applicable Transmittal Form (as defined below) (“Client”).
 Each of PBI and the Client are a “Party” and together, they are the “Parties.”
 These Terms and Conditions are effective as of the last date signed by a Party on the applicable Transmittal Form.

 WHEREAS, PBI provides death audit, location and other related services designed to assist clients with their compliance obligations and fraud prevention; and

 WHEREAS, Client desires to obtain death audit, location and/or other related services from PBI, and PBI desires to perform such services.

 NOW THEREFORE, for and in consideration of the mutual covenants and agreements contained in these Terms and Conditions, the Parties to these Terms and Conditions hereby agree as follows: